tejusunkara/Tic-Tac-Toe/README.md

 2. Run command in another terminal, `cd` into the project directory, and run `npm run start`
 3. Preview web page in browser '/'

+### Known Problems and Technical Issues

+#### Known Problems:
+1. Application does not check if the entered username is unique and/or if it has already been entered.

+..I would address this by going over my socket.io emits and retracing my code.
+I believe my clients are not communicating with my server and I would like to make
+...sure that this is not th issue.
+Once I resolved this, I would like to add a feature which will bring the user to a different login screen.
+I would do so by first checking if
+...the user's username is in my in my list of users in the `onClick` event of the login button.
+If it is, I would emit an event and send data similar to my other login emit.
+...Then I will use `useEffect()` to re-render.

+2. `Player Again` button can't be clicked by both players to play again.
+Player X must click `Play Again` and perform their first click in order to properly play a game.

+...I would solve this issue going through my logic for the `onClick` event of the `Play Again` button.
+Once this is solved, I would like to look into how I can implement a `Logout` button.

+#### Technical Issues:
+1. In `Board.js`, `playerO` is undefined on Player X's client, but not on other clients

+...I fixed this issue by passing `playerO` and `playerX` in each `board` emit.
+I understood that if I passed it through each emit, it would re-render to `playerX` being Player X's username.
+...I confirmed this worked by writing a series of `console.log` statements.
+Application was also printing `playerO` correctly on its side.

+2. I did not experience any other issues.